“Implementing a proper weight lifting program will boost your metabolism. This step-by-step guide details the most effective way on how to do it.”

 As muscles adapt to a particular level of stress (weight or rest time), the amount of stress must be gently increased (by increasing the weight or cutting down on the rest period).
 That is if you are to continue to reap the benefits of the exercise in the form of denser, stronger muscles and an ever-increasing metabolism caused by those denser muscles.

 If you refrain from upping the level of stress, your weight lifting program will still be beneficial, but you won’t develop the muscle density that you’ve set your sights on.
+Remember: the denser the muscle, the more calories that are burned up.

 An increase in muscle size, on the other hand, is achieved by performing a certain number of sets and reps of specific exercises in a way that increases not only the density of a muscle (the inner compactness of its fibers) but also its volume.